shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

 Questions or appeals regarding creatives audited in excess of 30 days cannot be considered.
 These creatives should simply be resubmitted to our queue for audit.

+> [!NOTE]
-**Note:** In order to receive the fastest and most efficient service, provide us with your Xandr creative IDs, which are typically nine digits.
+> In order to receive the fastest and most efficient service, provide us with your Xandr creative IDs, which are typically nine digits.

 We recommend that buyers choose the platform audit option when adding creatives on the Xandr platform.
 However, they can choose to self-audit their creative, but should be careful when opting out of platform audits since many sellers only accept Xandr audited creatives.
 Self-auditing may reduce access to inventory outside of one's network.
 Self-audited creatives that are submitted for platform audit may see some classification changes.
 For more information, see [Self-Auditing Creatives](self-auditing-creatives.md).
 Buyers don't have to submit creatives for audit when: